Logiqx/gps-wizard/docs/gpx/issues/windsport.md

 </gpx>
 ```

 Note: The URL in `xsi:schemaLocation` is pointing at a "lax" version of the GPX 1.0 schema that does not mandate an XSD for the WST extensions.
+The link to `https://logiqx.github.io` should only be used during the development and testing of WST, not for public releases of WST.